Developer-Sanctuary/Constitution/README.md

 # The Constitution of The Republic of Developer Sanctuary

- As modified up to Wednesday, July 13th, 2023
+ As modified up to Wednesday, December 3rd, 2023